gkapfham/python-talk-abstracts/pyohio_2021_tada_performance.md

 found the process confusing since, even though many tools have a significant number of configurations, they often don't share performance results in a helpful fashion.
-Faced with the challenge of understanding the performance of a Python function as its inputs grow larger, we built a tool called [TaDa](https://github.com/Tada-Project/tada) that automatically conducts an experiment and determines the likely "order of growth" for a Python function.
+Faced with the challenge of understanding the performance of a Python function as its inputs grow bigger, we built a tool called [TaDa](https://github.com/Tada-Project/tada) that automatically conducts an experiment and determines the likely "order of growth" for a Python function.